-- 27.5.1.
-Where an Employee is sick or suffers personal injury on an RDO, no reinstatement of RDO time will occur. - 27.5.2.
-Employees will be required to take the RDO on the scheduled day (assuming sufficient time is accrued). - 27.5.3.
-If, due to operational requirements, the Director Engineering Services (or his/her nominee) may request that an Employee work on an RDO, the employee has the right to decline to work on such a day.
+- 28.5.1 Where an employee is sick or suffers personal injury on an RDO, no reinstatement of RDO time will occur. - 28.5.2 Employees will be required to take the RDO on the scheduled day (assuming sufficient time is accrued). - 28.5.3 If, due to operational requirements, the Director Engineering Services (or his/her nominee) may request that an employee work on an RDO, the employee has the right to decline to work on such a day.
 Where it is agreed that the employee will work, the employee may elect to take a substitute day or be paid for overtime worked in accordance with clause 6.3 of the Award.
-Where payment is chosen the Director Engineering Services may determine not to proceed with the work if there are not sufficient funds in the budget.
+Where payment is chosen the Director Engineering Services may determine not to proceed with the work If there are not sufficient funds in the budget. - 28.5.4 The substitute day shall be agreed to be taken within four (4) weeks of the deferred RDO, providing however that by specific agreement between the Director Engineering Services and the employee, the RDO may be banked up to five (5) days. - 28.5.5 In normal circumstances, a minimum of 48 hours' notice will be given to employees if required to work on an RDO, however such notice is not required in cases of emergencies. - 28.5.6 Where an employee has an RDO accrual of greater than 5 or more days, the Director Engineering Services (or his/her nominee) may require the

-- 27.5.4.
-The substitute day shall be agreed to be taken within four (4) weeks of the deferred RDO, providing however that by specific agreement between the Director Engineering Services and the Employee, the RDO may be banked up to five (5) days. - 27.5.5.
-In normal circumstances, a minimum of 48 hours' notice will be given to Employees if required to work on an RDO, however such notice is not required in cases of emergencies. - 27.5.6.
-Where an Employee has an RDO accrual of greater than 5 or more days, the Director Engineering Services (or his/her nominee) may require the Employee to take such surplus RDO leave at a particular time having regard to operational requirements. - 27.5.7.
-When a RDO falls on a Public Holiday, the employee shall take his/her RDO on the next working day or at a mutually agreed time.
+- employee to take such surplus RDO leave at a particular time having regard to operational requirements. - 28.5.7 When an RDO falls on a Public Holiday, the employee shall take his/her RDO on the next working day or at a mutually agreed time.

-27.6.
-Precedence in Taking Accrued Entitlements
+28.6 Precedence in Taking Accrued Entitlements